White Sox vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 White Sox Betting Records & Stats

-- The White Sox have been underdogs in 77 games this season and have come away with the win 27 times (35.1%) in those contests.
+- The White Sox have been victorious in 27, or 34.6%, of the 78 contests they have been chosen as underdogs in this season.

-- Chicago is 3-10 this season when entering a game as the underdog by +145 or more on the moneyline.
+- Chicago has entered 19 games this season as the underdog by +135 or more and is 5-14 in those contests.

-- The moneyline set for this matchup implies the White Sox have a 40.8% chance of coming away with a victory in the contest.
+- The White Sox have an implied victory probability of 42.6% according to the moneyline set for this matchup.

-- Chicago's games have gone over the total in 50 of its 115 chances.
+- Chicago and its opponents have gone over the total this season in 51 of its 116 opportunities.

-- In 13 games with a line this season, the White Sox have a mark of 7-6-0 against the spread.
+- The White Sox have posted a record of 7-6-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!